 Object Constancy is a psychodynamic concept, and we could think of it as the emotional equivalence of Object Permanence.
 To develop this skill, we mature into the understanding that our caregiver is simultaneously a loving presence and a separate individual who could walk away.
 Rather than needing to be with them all the time, we have an ‘internalized image’ of our parents’ love and care.
 So even when they are temporarily out of sight, we still know we are loved and supported.
 In other words, with Object Constancy we are able to experience things and people as reliable and constant.

 In adulthood, Object Constancy allows us to trust that our bond with those who are close to us remains whole even when they are not physically around, picking up the phone, replying to our texts, or even frustrated at us.
 With Object Constancy, absence does not mean disappearance or abandonment, only temporary distance.
 People with secure early attachment could locate a sense of trust from within themselves, rather than relying on the constant reassurance from another.

 For all of us, the fear of abandonment begins when we were thrown into the cold, alien world from our mother’s womb.
 Since no parent could be available and attuned 100% of the time, we all suffer at least some minor bruises in learning to separate and individuate.
-However, when one had experienced more severe early or even preverbal attachment trauma, have extremely inconsistent or emotionally unavailable caregivers, or a chaotic upbringing, their emotional development might have been stunted at a delicate age, and they never had the opportunity to develop Object Constancy.
-This results in a recurring post-traumatic response to gaps in any attachment.
+However, if we had experienced more severe early or even preverbal attachment trauma, have extremely inconsistent or emotionally unavailable caregivers, or a chaotic upbringing, our emotional development might have been stunted at a delicate age, and we never had the opportunity to develop Object Constancy.

 “Since the earliest period of our life was preverbal, everything depended on emotional interaction.
 Without someone to reflect our emotions, we had no way of knowing who we were.”